-My wintertime checklist keeps evolving, and this year’s list is no exception.
+My wintertime hive prep keeps evolving, and this year’s checklist is no exception.
 Based on the weird weather we’ve had all spring and summer, I expect we may have some strange weather through the winter as well.
 Here are some things to consider for wintertime preparation.
-Please note that many of the suggestions are alternatives—you may not be able to use all of the ideas.
+Please note that many of the suggestions are alternatives—you may not be able to use all the ideas.

 - If you have colonies that are extremely small, consider combining the smaller ones into one larger one.